What we do

 There is a diverse range of work carried out - both on the ground and behind the scenes - to help secure the future of bats in our changing world.

-The Bat Conservation Trust supports over 100 local bat groups and 5000 members and works with volunteers, scientists, industry and government both locally and nationally on a range of projects.
-To achieve our vision of a world where bats and people thrive together in harmony our work focuses on discovering more about bats and how they use the landscape, taking action to protect bats and enhance the landscapes on which they rely and inspiring people about bats and their environment, engaging them in their conservation.
+The Bat Conservation Trust supports over 100 local bat groups and 6000 members and works with volunteers, scientists, industry and government both locally and nationally on a range of projects.
+To achieve our vision of a world rich in wildlife where bats and people thrive together, our work focuses on discovering more about bats and how they use the landscape, taking action to protect bats and enhance the landscapes on which they rely, inspiring people about bats and their environment, engaging them in their conservation and strengthen our work by building skills, resources, motivation and understanding.
 Our work includes:

 - National Bat Monitoring Programme (NBMP), which monitors populations trends for 11 species of bats.

-- Biodiversity Policy & Lobbying work, involving promoting the conservation of bats through the UK's Biodiversity Action Planning System and via policy, consultation and lobbying.
+- Biodiversity Policy & Lobbying work, involving promoting the conservation of bats through the UK's Biodiversity Action Planning System and via policy, consultation and advocacy.

 - Bat Crime Investigations project, which aims to reduce the number of bat-related crime through education, and the pursuit of prosecutions where appropriate.